 Workplace courses are designed to prepare students for entry to the workplace and/or apprenticeship.

-University courses are designed to prepare students for transition to a variety of university programs.
+University/College courses are designed to prepare students for either community college or university programs.

 Open courses are available to all students regardless of pathway.